Use Rust

 You can either checkout your microcontroller's datasheet or existing Rust project of your microcontroller for it.

-Next, you have to check generated src/main.rs
+Next, you have to check src/main.rs

 , make sure that the binded USB interrupt is right.
 Different